LCAV/mooc-hwlab/docs/audio-peripherals/passthrough/io_setup.md

 ## Create a new project

-First_**,**_ let's make a copy of our working LED blinking project.
+First, let's make a copy of our working LED blinking project.
 We want to keep tracks of old projects in order to be able to go back to a known working configuration if something is not functioning anymore.
 To copy the project use the "Project Explorer" of the SW4STM32 software.
 Open the project you want and do a simple copy/paste operation.
-When you paste the project, a pop-up will ask you the rename the copied project: we recommend choosing a name that includes the current date and the word "passthrough" in it for bookkeeping purposes.
+When you paste the project, a pop-up will ask you to rename the copied project: we recommend choosing a name that includes the current date and the word "passthrough" in it for bookkeeping purposes.

 To finish the copying process:

 * make sure that the binary file of the original project is removed by deleting the `.elf` file in the `Binaries` folder of the new project.
-* rename the .`ioc` file with the name of the project
+* rename the `.ioc` file with the name of the project

 Now we are ready to update the initialization code.
-From the project explore, click on the `IOC` file of the new project and open the CubeMX configurator.
+From the project explorer, click on the `IOC` file of the new project and open the CubeMX configurator.

 ## Enable and configure the I2S buses <a id="i2s"></a>